-Kansas requires that every individual maintain certain minimum car insurance, including liability, personal injury protection ("PIP"), and uninsured/underinsured motorist coverage.
+Kansas requires that every individual maintain certain minimum amount of car insurance, including liability, personal injury protection ("PIP"), and uninsured/underinsured motorist coverage.
 Here we’ll examine the minimum PIP coverage requirements and provide an explanation of those benefits provided.

 - $4,500 per person for medical expenses